 Barry Fitzgerald's LLC is a Service Disabled Veteran Owned Small Business

 We are a military family first and foremost.
 Barry retired in January 2006 after serving 23 years in the United States Marine Corps.
 His wife retired from the United States Navy in April 2015.
 Additionally, three of their five children have served.
 Two sons, both served as United States Marines, the oldest being medically retired due to injuries sustained in Iraq.
 Their oldest daughter is retired from the United States Army.
-The youngest daughter is in college and has no intentions of going into the military, while the youngest son is soon to begin college at Texas A&M, with plans to become an Officer in the United States Air Force.
+The youngest daughter is in college and has no intentions of going into the military, while the youngest son is Texas A&M.

 Where from here?
 Barry Graduated from the Culinary Institute of Virginia on 15 May 2015.
 We opened THAT GOOD BBQ™ on Oct 14th, 2015.
 We honestly hope that in the near future, families will be saying "Let's go get some of THAT GOOD BBQ in Suffolk" - which naturally will land you at our front door.
 We are also hoping to eventually begin distribution of our sauce products to a larger audience, while continuing to provide great smoked meat that so many have come to enjoy.